Diet for a Small Planet

 Diet for a Small Planet is a 1971 book by Frances Moore Lappé.
 It was a bestseller in the West, and argues for the potential role of soy as a superior form of protein.
-It demonstrates the environmental impact of meat production and a contributor to global food scarcity.
-She argued for environmental vegetarianism—practising a vegetarian lifestyle out of concerns over animal-based industries and the production of animal-based products.
+It demonstrates the environmental impact of meat production and how it is a contributor to global food scarcity.
+She argued for environmental vegetarianism—practising a vegetarian lifestyle out of concerns over the impacts of animal-based industries and the production of animal-based products on the environment.

 The book has sold over three million copies and was groundbreaking for arguing that world hunger is not caused by a lack of food but by ineffective food policy.
 In addition to information on meat production and its impact on hunger, the book features simple rules for a healthy diet and hundreds of meat-free recipes.
 "Its mix of recipes and analysis typified radicals' faith in the ability to combine personal therapy with political activism."